pluginkollektiv/antivirus/README.md

 ## Changelog ##

+### 1.4.2 ###
+* Drop recursive check on option that failed in several scenarios
+* Drop check for base64 encoded strings which did not work properly in al cases
+* Use WP 5.7 color palette for the UI

 ### 1.4.1 ###
 * Fix some spelling mistakes and correct translations (#85)
 * Fix file name sanitization in manual theme scan causing errors to be not shown in the admin area (#88, #89)